el634dev/movie-tracker/README.md

 -  `A user can also add their favorite movies and unfavorite them at anytime and see a list of their favorite movies in their profile`

 ## Features:
-- Authenication
+- Authenication and Authorization
 - CRUD Functionality
-- User Profile
+- Can add a user profile

 <!-- License -->
 ## License